blevesearch/bleve/docs/sort_facet.md

 		<td>No DocValues used</td>
 		<td>No DocValues used</td>
 		<td>No DocValues used</td>
-		<td>DocValues used for field “dolor”.
-Field Mapping for “dolor” may enable docValues.</td>
+		<td>DocValues used for field "dolor".
+Field Mapping for "dolor" may enable docValues.</td>
-		<td>DocValues used, for field “sit_amet”.
+		<td>DocValues used, for field "sit_amet".
-Field Mapping for “sit_amet” may enable docValues.</td>
+Field Mapping for "sit_amet" may enable docValues.</td>
 	</tr>
 </table>
 </div>